PurpleBooth/purplebooth-co-uk-v2/content/post/working-openly-and-open-source.md

 If open development is the key to code reuse, why is it then, that in business we’re so keen on locking away our code in private code stores.
 How frequently have you joined a team, only to discover that you need adding to 15 different code stores you didn’t know existed.
 What time saving wonders might those code stores have held for your last project had you have known they existed.

 Now this is not the case in every company.
-Google develop Android in the open, and Facebook have a number of projects across a number of different platforms that are developed openly, not least of which are React and HHVM.
+Google develop Android in the open, and Facebook have a number of projects across a number of platforms that are developed openly, not least of which are React and HHVM.
 Even famously closed source company Oracle have the Java Community Process that allows it to be developed in an open manner.

 > Even not being able to Open Source your work does not preclude you from working openly